-The petition is simply a trigger for Parliament to introduce it into the UK legislation, given the scientific knowledge at hand and the UK public interest, and to do it urgently due to UK specific issues.
-I submitted an online petition last year, but due to the early general election all the online petitions were stopped and I had to start over.
-In September, I once again set up the online petition that was approved and is currently live.
+The public petition is simply a trigger for Parliament to introduce it into the UK legislation, given the scientific knowledge at hand and the UK public interest, and to do it urgently due to UK specific issues.

-Since he devoted his special effort to support suicide prevention, we are hoping for him to read it out to the House of Commons personally, since he found the reasoning behind my e-petition last year as “pertinent and thought provoking” and he offered his help.
+Since MP Grant Shapps devoted his special effort to support suicide prevention, and he found the reasoning behind our initiative as “pertinent and thought provoking”, he offered his help.

 More about the reason why the EAPA is in the public interest, and what I meant by the UK specific issues below:

 NHS crisis, lack of funds, Depression & Suicide